Drillan767/sarah-rp-manager/README.md

 Also, every informations will be available: the RP's title and descriptions, but also each user's profile + roles to easily see who's who and who's supposed to do what.

+## An email should be sent when:

+- [ ] Sarah makes the call to see who's here or not
+- [ ] The delay for the call is over and users with the "Plan B" role are asked to join